How to Get Involved in Clinical Research

 Dr. Naik is a tenured Professor of Anesthesiology and Neurological Surgery, Associate Medical Director of the Nerancy Neuroscience Intensive Care Unit and the Vice-Chair of Clinical Research for the Department of Anesthesiology.

 He is board certified in Anesthesiology, Critical Care and Neurocritical Care through the American Board of Anesthesiology.
 His clinical practice encompasses patients with neurological diseases in the operating room and intensive care unit.
-Dr. Naik’s research interest includes predictions of postoperative complications, creating data equity for low-middle-income countries and developing recovery trajectories after surgery using mHealth technology.
+Dr. Naik’s research interests include predictions of postoperative complications, improving data for low-middle-income countries and developing recovery trajectories after surgery using mHealth technology.

 Dr. Naik is the Principal Investigator for the Multicenter Perioperative Outcomes Group at UVA and is currently completing his Masters in Clinical Research at the School of Public Health.
 He serves on multiple national committee’s including the American Society of Anesthesiologist, Society of Neuroscience in Anesthesiology and Critical Care and the North American Spine Society.